shakeel0232/DBAP-CNN/README.md

 # PythonCodeCNN

-Modification in AlexNet and LeNet which scores an accuracy of 99.5% on the MNIST dataset.
+Classification accuracy yielded by LeNet and AlexNet (in %) after incorporation of DBAP layer.The classifier used is softmax,SVM and Knn by both the models(LeNet and AlexNet).
+One can observe that the results are better than those achieved by the baseline models and competitive to the discrimination results of other popular deepmodels.

-run file on the Google Colab (https://colab.research.google.com/notebooks/intro.ipynb#recent=true)
+To run code go to Google Colab (https://colab.research.google.com/notebooks/intro.ipynb#recent=true)

 or